-Connections ECG Recordings
+ECG Recordings

-The RytmoLas®m is provided with three pin electrodes according to E-DIN 42802-2.
+The RytmoLas® is provided with three pin electrodes according to E-DIN 42802-2.
 Due to the symmetrical electrode arrangement, the plugs are not labeled.
 Electrodes are framing the radiation field.
 The standard wiring yields a bipolar tip deflection.
+Electrodes are usable also for the noninvasive EnSite[TM] X EP mapping system.

-As there is no direct interference between laser light and the recorded electrical current, the HD mapping electrogram can be continuously monitored even during laser application without special input filtering.
+As the laser light does not interfere with electrophysiologic principles HD-lasermapping electrogram can be monitored without electrical hum even during laser application.